Post-retirement benefit accrual

 Additional Earnings Before Age 65

-If you are younger than age 65 and your benefits are suspended, you may be entitled to an increased pension at age 65 based on the Earnings Credit received during the periods of suspension.
-Please refer to page 25 for the specific rules.
+If you are younger than age 65 and your benefits are suspended, you may be entitled to an increased pension at age 65 based on the Pension Credit received during the periods of suspension.

 Your maximum pension amount will be based only on the Pension Credits used in the calculation of your benefit.
-If you earned a Pension Credit but your pension was not suspended, that Credit will not be included in the calculation of your increased benefit nor will it be used to determine your maximum benefit tier.
+If you earned a Pension Credit but your pension was not suspended, that Pension Credit will not be included in the calculation of your increased benefit, nor will it be used to determine your maximum benefit tier - subject to the Plan's maximum pension amount

 Additional Earnings After Age 65

 The increased pension is calculated annually and is effective January 1st.
-However, in order to make sure that the Plan Office has received all of your earnings from a calendar year before your pension is adjusted, the actual adjustment will be done in April or May of each year.
+However, to make sure that the Plan Office has received all your earnings from a calendar year before your pension is adjusted, the actual adjustment will be done in May or June of each year.
 Any increase will be retroactive to January 1st.
-Any additional benefit will be paid in the same form of payment you were previously receiving.